Karenm0633/github-tutorial-1/README.md

 Now that you have a workspace and a SSH connection between Github and Cloud9, lets make your first repository.
 1. Be in the command line
 ![command line](commandline.png)
-2. type in `cd ~/workspace` . `cd` stands for "change directory".
+2. Type in `cd ~/workspace` . `cd` stands for "change directory".
 So when you type in `cd ~/workspace` you are changing the directory that you are on, to the workspace which is just the primary directory where you will put all of your other directories into.

 3. Now type in `mkdir first-repo` . `mkdir` stands for "make directory" and if you can't tell, it makes a directory.
 Whatever we type after `mkdir` is a name.
 So in our case, `first-repo` is the name of the new directory we just made.

 4. Next `cd` into your newly made repository by typing in `cd first-repo`.

-5. Finally type in `git init` .
+5. Finally, type in `git init` .
 This command is from Git, and allows you to initialize Git into your repository so that you can use git commands in your directory.

 ##### Error Handling
 ***Q:*** Oops, I accidently `git init` in the wrong directory!
 How do I remove Git from the repo?